 Combine equal parts apple cider vinegar and water into a spray bottle.
 You can place it in the refrigerator to provide a cooling effect that will bring added relief when applied to the inflamed skin.

-For an even more complex jock itch home remedy, check out my soothing spray that uses essential oils as well as apple cider vinegar.
+For an even more complex jock itch home remedy, check out my DIY recipe below that uses essential oils as well as apple cider vinegar.

 4. Oatmeal and Epsom Salt Bath